-Here are some of the questions I get asked a lot about individual public speaking coaching!
-If yours isn’t here, please contact me with it.
+Over the years I’ve worked with people from all backgrounds, industries, and levels of ability.
+Here are some of the questions I get asked a lot about individual public speaking coaching:

-How many public speaking coaching sessions do I need to take?
+1. How many speaker coaching sessions do I need to take?

 You won’t become a carbon copy of your favorite speaker (because you’re a different person), but you can become your best — and that’s true greatness.

-No; but if memories of your childhood stuttering, lousy high school experience, or humiliating first boss are limiting your potential in the present, they probably will come up at some point.
+No, but if memories of your childhood stuttering, lousy high school experience, or humiliating first boss are limiting your potential in the present, we’ll probably end up discussing that.

 Demographically, there’s no pattern; I’ve worked with people of all ages, industries, and backgrounds.
 The two things they generally have in common are a drive to do better, and a streak of self-criticism.
 (Funny how often those two things go together, isn’t it!)

-Are there any differences between Skype and in person coaching?
+10. Are there any differences between coaching in person or by video call?

 I don’t provide “accent reduction,” and in most cases, there are much simpler ways to improve how well you’re understood (which I do teach).
 If you really want to try accent reduction, I’ll make a referral.